Apple Cobbler Made From Jamaican Otaheiti Apples

 • Stage Three – Glazing the Cobbler

-• Brush the cobbler dough with the egg wash and sprinkle with sugar.
+• Brush the cobbler dough with the egg wash and sprinkle with granulated sugar.

 • Place the cobbler on a rimmed baking sheet to catch drips, or place aluminum foil beneath it in the oven.

-• Bake until the topping is turning golden brown around the edges and the fruit filling is bubbling, 45 to 55 minutes.
+• Bake until the topping is turning golden brown all around the top and edges and the fruit filling is bubbling, 25 to 35 minutes depending on the efficiency of your oven.

-Otaheitie apples are also called Pomerac elsewhere in the world.
-Feel free to substitute with whatever local apples are available to you.
+Otaheitie apples are also called Pomerac or Malay apples elsewhere in the world.
+However, feel free to substitute with whatever local apples are available to you.

 Facebook